 2. Hold Him

 For some children, hair cutting can be a traumatic experience.
 In such situations, no amount of toys or snacks can keep your child engaged- only you can.
-So ask the stylist if it is possible for you to hold him while he is getting his hair cut so that he feels more at ease with the process.
+So, ask the stylist if it is possible for you to hold him while he is getting his hair cut so that he feels more at ease with the process.

 3. No Force

-It is common for children to be wriggly or squirmy, in the salon.
-This is because your child does not feel safe with the surroundings, so he is trying to make his discomfort apparent to you.
+It is common for children to be wriggly or squirmy in the salon.
+This is because your child does not feel safe in the surroundings, so he is trying to make his discomfort apparent to you.
 In such situations, you should not react by trying to hold him down with even more strength.
 This not only leads to a heightened sense of resistance but is also potentially dangerous.
 A sudden jerk or a swift moment when you have let your guard down can result in cuts and bruises- therefore, try to make your child as comfortable as possible.

 Again, your focus should not be on getting through with the process as quickly as possible.
 You should make sure that your child does not feel too uncomfortable with the whole thing, so taking a few breaks in between may be required.
 You can simply hold him during this time so that he calms down and stops panicking.